KitCatJ/KitCatJ/README.md

 - Hi, I’m @KitCatuwu
 - IDK what i'm interested in yet.
-Just going through different languages until O find what i want to do
+Just going through different languages until I find what i want to do